-Historical structures, charming gardens, vibrant ambiance, an imperial zoo, and beautiful interiors are the sights to behold as you indulge in a delightful tour of Schönbrunn Palace.
+Historical structures, charming gardens, dynamic ambiance, an imperial zoo, and beautiful interiors are the sights to behold as you indulge in a delightful tour of Schönbrunn Palace.

-If you’re looking for an amazing palace experience in Vienna, Austria, look no further than Schönbrunn Palace (or Schloß Schönbrunn; literally “beautiful spring palace/castle”).
-This UNESCO World Heritage Site is home to centuries of Austrian history and culture and is definitely worth a visit.
+If you’re looking for a fantastic palace experience in Vienna, Austria, look no further than Schönbrunn Palace (or Schloß Schönbrunn; literally “beautiful spring palace/castle”).
+This UNESCO World Heritage Site is home to centuries of Austrian history and culture and unquestionably merits a stopover.

 It’s the summer home to beat ALL summer homes.